 Professional Handler, Associate Dog Trainer.

-Carol has been a member of Good Dog for less than a month
+Carol has been a member of Good Dog for about 1 month

 Carol was screened for responsible practices and has been a member since 2026.